Bard College: Student life

 Over 120 student clubs are financed through Bard's Convocation Fund, which is distributed once a semester by an elected student body and ratified during a public forum.
 Bard College has one print newspaper, the Bard Free Press, which was awarded a Best in Show title by the Associated Collegiate Press in 2013.
-In 2003, the Bard Free Press won Best Campus Publication in SPIN Magazines first annual Campus Awards.
+In 2003, the Bard Free Press won Best Campus Publication in SPIN Magazine's first annual Campus Awards.
 Student-run literary magazines include the semiannual Lux, The Moderator, and Sui Generis, a journal of translations and of original poetry in languages other than English.
 The Draft, a human rights journal, the Bard Journal of the Social Sciences, Bard Science Journal, and Qualia, a philosophy journal, are also student-published.
-Bard Papers is a privately funded literary magazine operated jointly between faculty and students.

-Other prominent student groups include: the International Students Organization (ISO), Afropulse, Latin American Student Organization (LASO), Caribbean Student Association (CSA), Asian Student Organization (ASO), Bard Musical Theatre Company (BMTC), Black Student Organization (BSO), Anti-Capitalism Feminist Coalition, Body Image Discussion Group, Self-Injury Support and Discussion, Bard Film Committee, Queer Student Association, Trans Life Collective, The Scale Project, Student Labor Dialogue, Bard Debate Union, Bard Model UN, Surrealist Training Circus, Bard Bike Co-Op, Bard Bars, Bard POC Theater Ensemble, and college radio station WXBC.
+Other student groups include: the International Students Organization (ISO), Afropulse, Latin American Student Organization (LASO), Caribbean Student Association (CSA), Asian Student Organization (ASO), Bard Musical Theatre Company (BMTC), Black Student Organization (BSO), Anti-Capitalism Feminist Coalition, Body Image Discussion Group, Self-Injury Support and Discussion, Bard Film Committee, Queer Student Association, Trans Life Collective, The Scale Project, Student Labor Dialogue, Bard Debate Union, Bard Model UN, Surrealist Training Circus, Bard Bike Co-Op, Bard Bars, Bard POC Theater Ensemble, and college radio station WXBC.
 WXBC was founded in 1947.
 In 2006, WXBC was nominated for "Station of the Year" and "Biggest Improvement" in the CMJ College Radio Awards.

-Bard has a strong independent music scene considering its isolation and size.
+Bard also has an independent music scene.
 The college's Old Gym was once a popular location for concerts and parties in the 1980s, 1990s, and early 2000s.
-In 2004, the Old Gym was shut down and in spring 2006 transformed into a student-run theater by students Brel Froebe, Julie Rossman, and Kell Condon.
-Many activities that once took place there now occur in the smaller SMOG building.
-SMOG is now primarily used as a music venue featuring student-run bands.
-Student-run theater is also popular: dozens of student directed and written productions are put on each semester and a 24 Hour Theater Festival is held at least once a year.
+In 2004, the Old Gym was shut down and in spring 2006 transformed into a student-run theater.
+Many activities that once took place there, occur in the smaller SMOG building.
+SMOG is primarily used as a music venue featuring student-run bands.

 Athletics

-Bard College teams participate as a member of the National Collegiate Athletic Association's Division III.
+Bard College teams (nicknamed the Raptors) participate as a member of the National Collegiate Athletic Association's Division III.
 The Raptors are a member of the Liberty League.
 Prior conference affiliations include the Skyline Conference and the former Hudson Valley Athletic Conference.
 Women's sports include basketball, cross country, lacrosse, soccer, swimming & diving, tennis, track & field, volleyball and squash.
 Men's sports include baseball, basketball, cross country, soccer, squash, swimming & diving, tennis, track & field and volleyball.

-One of the more popular club sports on campus is rugby.
 Bard College Rugby Football Club fields men's and women's teams that compete in the Tristate Conference, affiliated with National Collegiate Rugby.
 Additional club sports include: ultimate frisbee, fencing, and equestrian.